kasper-piskorski/docs/pages/documentation/7-examples/modern.md

 $x id "peter" isa person;
 ```

 In Graql, a match is formed of three parts: the `match` statement, an optional `select` statement, and any optional [modifiers](../graql/match-queries.html#modifiers) that you choose to apply to the listing of results.
-Only the first part of a match query is actually needed: the select and modifier parts are optional.
-In the above query we are not using any select or delimiters, so let's show how to add them now.
+Only the first part of a match query is needed: the select and modifier parts are optional.

-In the query below, we add a `select` statement to ask Graql to list out every person and to include their id (which is their name) and age.
+In the `match $x isa person` query we are not using any select or delimiters, so let's add some now.
+We can add a `select` statement to ask Graql to list out every person and to include their id (which is their name) and age.
 We use `order by` to modify how the results are listed out - in this case, we order them by ascending age, so the youngest person is shown first.

 ```sql
 match $x isa person select $x(id, has age) order by $x(has age) asc